 - Ease of customization even for WordPress newbies.

 These are the main things!
-Add yours to the list as well and believe your gut when selecting a theme.
-So, here are some of the best new WordPress photography themes released in 2017.
+Add yours to the list as well and trust the facts when selecting a theme.
+So, here are some of the best new WordPress photography themes.

 A pretty unusual and definitely ‘sophisticated’ photography WordPress theme.
 I still cannot get where this sophistication comes from: the vintage-sakura-Millais’ Ophelia girls featured or the design itself?
 Probably both, but I’ll leave you with this question.